scimerman/stormkracht/README.md

   $ ./translate.sh -loop -noprompt -user=test -retry
 ```

-## What it does
+## What is it

+Simple script that can help practice dutch.

-It feeds bunch of common dutch words, and prompts for answer.
-It checks if correct, and if so, it increases the number of this word being correctly answered.
-If false answer was provides, it will store the wrong answer in the file, so that it can be later practiced again.
+It uses a list of common dutch words and prompts user for an answer.
+Then it checks if the answer is correct
+ - if so, it increases the number of this word being correctly answered,
+ - otherwise, it will store the wrong answer in the (wall of shame) file, so that it can be later practiced again.

 ## The content